wolfSSL/wolfssl/IDE/LPCXPRESSO/README.md

-# WolfSSL Examples using the OM13076 (LPCXpresso18S37) board
+# WolfSSL Example using the OM13076 (LPCXpresso18S37) board

 To use, install the NXP LPCXpresso IDE and import the projects in a new workspace.